Income elasticity of demand

-In economics, the income elasticity of demand is the responsivenesses of the quantity demanded for a good to a change in consumer income.
+In economics, the income elasticity of demand (YED) is the responsivenesses of the quantity demanded for a good to a change in consumer income.
 It is measured as the ratio of the percentage change in quantity demanded to the percentage change in income.
-If a 10% increase in Mr. Ruskin Smith's income causes him to buy 20% more bacon, Smith's income elasticity of demand for bacon is 20%/10% = 2.
+For example, if in response to a 10% increase in income, quantity demanded for a good or service were to increase by 20%, the income elasticity of demand would be 20%/10% = 2.0.